1. StreamsHub Console overview

 Resources that the assigned role can access.

-If you want to specify roles and rules for individual Kafka clusters, add the details under kafka.clusters[].security.roles[]
+If you want to specify roles and rules for individual Kafka clusters, add the details under kafka.clusters[].security.roles[].

-cluster allows developers to list and view selected Kafka resources.
+In the following example, the console-kafka cluster allows developers to list and view selected Kafka resources.

 Administrators can also update certain resources.